nathandavis18/Recipe-Sharing-Site/README.md

 ## Getting Started

-To get started, simply make sure you have Python 3.10 or later installed.
-You can check this by running the following command in your command prompt:
+To get started, simply make sure you have Python 3.10 or later installed, as well as Node.js.
+You can check this by running the following command in your commands prompt:

     python --version
+    node -v
+    npm -v

-If you don't have python installed, be sure to check out the [Python Downloads Page](https://www.python.org/downloads/).
+If you don't have python or node installed, be sure to check out the [Python Downloads Page](https://www.python.org/downloads/) and the [Node.js Downloads Page](https://nodejs.org/en/download).

-Once python is installed, download and extract this repository.
+Once python and node is installed, download and extract this repository.
 Then, navigate to the 'start.py' file, and run

     python start.py